 When it comes to spiritual matters, doubt and belief come as a package deal.
-It is not only believers who must face this reality but unbelievers too.
+It is not only believers who must face this reality, but unbelievers, too.
 Even the most hardened atheist must eventually choose to accept a truth about what he cannot see.
 And he must face the fact of his own intellectual limitations.
-Thus a “perhaps” moment is no less likely for the unbeliever: “Perhaps it is true,” he may privately and maybe even painfully wonder.
+Thus, a “perhaps” moment is no less likely for the unbeliever: “Perhaps it is true,” he may privately and even painfully wonder.

 The point is that doubt can be understood as a natural possibility that arises from authentic belief.
-Thus Cardinal Ratzinger (now Pope Emeritus Benedict XVI) wrote in his Introduction to Christianity:
+Thus, Pope Benedict XVI (as Cardinal Ratzinger) wrote in his Introduction to Christianity:

 Both the believer and the unbeliever share, each in his own way, doubt and belief if they do not hide from themselves and from the truth of their being.
 Neither can quite escape either doubt or belief; for the one, faith is present against doubt; for the other, through doubt and in the form of doubt.